Working Group: Energy

 The IBC Energy Committee is one of the biggest and most active IBC Working Groups with around 40 companies and institutions from 20 countries attending.
 The Group strives to identify, analyse and follow the latest trends in the natural gas business.

-Meetings are held about once per quarter are hosted by a member company of the IBC, and best characterized by a cooperative and constructive atmosphere.
+Meetings are held about once per quarter, are hosted by a member company of the IBC, and are best characterized by a cooperative and constructive atmosphere.
 Against this background, it is easy to focus on the actual challenges for natural gas and to demonstrate solutions or new technical progress along the entire value chain of this commodity.

 Dominating topics have been the liberalisation of the natural gas markets in Europe, the dwindling indigenous production, calling for new gas supply options for Europe as well as major transport infrastructure projects.
 Most recently the Energy Committee discussed gas to power, and the increasing use of gas for transport or marine bunkering.
 Finally, topics around small scale LNG and the enhanced possibilities to connect also remote regions to a stable gas supply came to the attention of the Committee.